+What’s new?
 Resistance to various deworming medications has become widespread.
-If you conduct random rotation of deworming medications based on what’s on sale, you could be treating your horse ineffectively. thus putting him at higher risk for parasite-related health problems.
+If you conduct random rotation of deworming medications based on what’s on sale, you could be treating your horse ineffectively.
+Thus putting him at higher risk for parasite-related health problems.
 If you’re treating a group of horses in a barn or pasture, in-effective deworming means more eggs shed on the pasture, and an escalation of parasite burdens, even in less susceptible horses.

 No ‘One Way Fits All’

 What’s new?
-Thanks to research, we now know that certain horses in a group are much more susceptible to parasites than others.
+Thanks to research, we now know that certain horses in a group are more susceptible to parasites than others.
 They may harbor larger numbers of worms, and may be more resistant to deworming medications.
 These resistant horses may not only suffer health problems of their own because of their heavier parasite loads, but they’ll also shed more eggs, putting other horses on the same farm at higher risk.

 Common (older) plan: You’ve been using a daily pellet dewormer and administer ivermectin every six months.